sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 <aside class="l-body box-note" markdown="1">
 We visualize "matrix entries" in linear maps to build intuition.
-Even though following illustrations will sometimes put numbers onto these entries, linear maps are best thought of as black-box functions.
+Even though following illustrations will sometimes put numbers onto these entries, linear maps are best thought of as black-box operators.
 </aside>

 ### Forward-mode AD

-Now that we have translated the compositional structure of our function $f$ into a compositional structure of linear maps, we can evaluate them by propagating **materialized vectors** through them.
+Now that we have translated the compositional structure of our function $f$ into a compositional structure of linear maps, we can evaluate them by propagating vectors through them, one subfunction at a time.

 Figure 4 illustrates the propagation of a vector $\mathbf{v}_1 \in \mathbb{R}^n$ from the right-hand side.
-Since we propagate in the order of the original function evaluation, this is called **forward-mode AD**.
+Since we propagate in the order of the original function evaluation ($g$ then $h$), this is called **forward-mode AD**.

 {% include figure.html path="assets/img/2025-04-28-sparse-autodiff/forward_mode_eval.svg" class="img-fluid" %}
 <div class="caption">
-    Figure 4: Evaluating linear maps in forward-mode.
+    Figure 4: Evaluating linear maps in forward mode.
 </div>

 In the first step, we evaluate $Dg(\mathbf{x})(\mathbf{v}_1)$.